Easy Planning: 3 Factors for Smart Signage Budgets

 Another aspect of the visitor experience is the impact of your brand.
 Those feelings people have in your space and they take these with them.
 In companion with the interior design of a facility, environmental graphics and effective branding can create a lasting experience by creating feelings and a memorable experience.
 These experiential features will want to have a budget put to them even if you don’t know precisely what it will be yet.

-For all three levels, it's important to consider design and installation into legitimate project budgets.
-The examples below are just that, examples.
-In a thorough & complete budget discovery, product application and actual site location is required to appropriately budget for installation which is typically 15%-25% of the estimated product cost depending on scope, difficulty, and other factors.
-On the design side, we typically budget 12%-15% of the estimated product cost.
+It is important to consider design and installation in legitimate project budgets for all three levels.
+A thorough and complete budget discovery, product application, and actual site location are required to appropriately budget for installation, which is typically 15%—25% of the estimated product cost, depending on scope, difficulty, and other factors.
+On the design side, we typically budget 12%—15% of the estimated product cost.

-In this example, we used a corporate space with 3 floors.
-In a corporate setting we take into account ADA Room Signs, Changeable Office Signs, Basic Wayfinding, and Code Signage (Stairwells, Restroom, Evac Maps).
+In this example, we used a corporate space with three floors.
+In a corporate setting, we take into account ADA Room Signs, Changeable Office Signs, Basic Wayfinding, and Code Signage (Stairwells, Restrooms, and Evacuation Maps).

 *No exterior signage is considered.